lsst-sqre/safir/docs/user-guide/pydantic-redis.rst

 Storing Pydantic objects in Redis
 #################################

-Safir provides a `~safir.pydanticredis.PydanticRedisStorage` class that can conveniently store Pydantic objects in Redis.
+Safir provides a `~safir.redis.PydanticRedisStorage` class that can conveniently store Pydantic objects in Redis.
 The advantage of using Pydantic models with Redis is that data usage is validated during developed and validated at runtime.
-Safir also provides a subclass, `~safir.pydanticredis.EncryptedPydanticRedisStorage`, that encrypts data before storing it in Redis.
+Safir also provides a subclass, `~safir.redis.EncryptedPydanticRedisStorage`, that encrypts data before storing it in Redis.

 Basic usage
 ===========